kajdreef/slides/morpheus/slides.md

 ##  Motivating scenario (2): Are components A and B tested together?

+- How many integration tests does the test suite have?
+- Do integration tests execute methods A and B?
-- Which test cases execute component A and B together?
+- Are there any integration test executing both A and B?

+--

 .left50[
 - IDE